-- 1) Further information to support the transition of Works Approval Application (No. 10003534) to a Development Licence Application as specified below: - a.
+- 1. Further information to support the transition of Works Approval Application (No. 10003534) to a Development Licence Application (Ref.
+APP002973) as specified below: - a.
 Demonstration of compliance with the General Environmental Duty.
-Please provide information to demonstrate how the proposed activities will meet the requirements of the General Environmental Duty as per section 25 of the Environment Protection Act 2017 (EP Act 2017) and that the activities will be undertaken and operated so far as reasonably practicable to minimise risks of harm to human health or the environment from pollution and waste with particular reference to section 25(4) of the EP Act 2017, how the proposed activities: - (i) use and maintain plant, equipment, processes and systems in a manner that minimises risks of harm to human health and the environment from pollution and waste: - (ii) use and maintain systems for identification, assessment and control of risks of harm to human health and the environment from pollution and waste that may arise in connection with the activity, and for the evaluation of the effectiveness of controls; - (iii) use and maintain adequate systems to ensure that if a risk of harm to human health or the environment from pollution or waste were to eventuate, its harmful effects would be minimised: - (iv) ensure that all substances are handled, stored, used or transported in a manner that minimises risks of harm to human health and the environment from pollution and waste; - (v) provide information, instruction, supervision and training to any person engaging in the activity to enable those persons to comply with the duty. - b. provide information to demonstrate how the proposed activities respond to the matters specified at section 69 of the EP Act 2017, with particular reference to subsection 3 including: - (i) the impact upon the specific environmental values of the Environment Reference Standard and requirements of any retained State Environment Protection Policies after commencement of the EP Act 2017; - (ii) how the proposed activities can be considered to use Best Available Techniques or Technologies. - c. provide information that allows EPA to assess Kalbar Operations against the requirements of section 66 and section 88 of the EP Act 2017 and complete a signed Fit and Proper Person form and Prohibited Person form; and - d. a detailed Commissioning Plan for the proposed activities setting out: - (i) how the DAF plant will be brought on-line and that it is operating as designed as determined by detailed monitoring; and - (ii) the actual quality of discharges into the Mitchell River and any potential environmental effects at the point of discharge and immediately downstream of the discharge point.; and - (iii) the actual quality, and volume of the leachate from the tailings returned to mine voids following dewatering by the centrifuges and any potential environmental effects to the groundwater resources underneath the site.
+Please provide information to demonstrate how the proposed activities will meet the requirements of the General Environmental Duty as per section 25 of the Environment Protection Act 2017 (EP Act 2017) and that the activities will be undertaken and operated so far as reasonably practicable to minimise risks of harm to human health or the environment from pollution and waste with particular reference to section 25(4) of the EP Act 2017, how the proposed activities: - i. use and maintain plant, equipment, processes and systems in a manner that minimises risks of harm to human health and the environment from pollution and waste; - ii. use and maintain systems for identification, assessment and control of risks of harm to human health and the environment from pollution and waste that may arise in connection with the activity, and for the evaluation of the effectiveness of controls; - iii. use and maintain adequate systems to ensure that if a risk of harm to human health or the environment from pollution or waste were to eventuate, its harmful effects would be minimised; - iv. ensure that all substances are handled, stored, used or transported in a manner that minimises risks of harm to human health and the environment from pollution and waste; - v. provide information, instruction, supervision and training to any person engaging in the activity to enable those persons to comply with the duty. - b. provide information to demonstrate how the proposed activities respond to the matters specified at section 69 of the EP Act 2017, with particular reference to subsection 3 including:

+- i. the impact upon the specific environmental values of the Environment Reference Standard and requirements of any retained State Environment Protection Policies after commencement of the EP Act 2017; - ii. how the proposed activities can be considered to use Best Available Techniques or Technologies. - c. provide information that allows EPA to assess Kalbar Operations against the requirements of section 66 and section 88 of the EP Act 2017 and complete a signed Fit and Proper Person form and Prohibited Person form; and - d. a detailed Commissioning Plan for the proposed activities setting out: - i. how the DAF plant will be brought on-line and that it is operating as designed as determined by detailed monitoring; and - ii. the actual quality of discharges into the Mitchell River and any potential environmental effects at the point of discharge and immediately downstream of the discharge point.; and - iii. the actual quality, and volume of the seepage from the tailings returned to (and any other materials (i.e. solid wastes from the DAF plant) placed in the) mine voids following dewatering by the centrifuges and any potential environmental effects to the groundwater resources underneath the site.